11+ Beautiful California Wildflowers and Flower Fields You Must Visit This Spring

 This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
 All opinions are always our own.
 Read our full disclosure for more info.
 Thank you for supporting the brands that make Local Adventurer possible.

-Last Updated: March 8, 2024
+Last Updated: September 7, 2024

 Best Places to See California Flower Fields and When to Visit

-1. Walker Canyon in Lake ELsinore
+1. Walker Canyon in Lake Elsinore

 Trailhead Coordinates: 33.732593, -117.393808, map